CA-Virtual-API-Examples/Adidas-miCoach/README.md

 Note the use of the string pattern {{=[:Email:]}} in the "Append error log".
 This will generate a random email address in the response when the request is sent.

 All the pairs have JSON responses.
-But when you execute any GET requests you can change the format of the response to XML using the $format=xml parameter e.g.
+When you execute any GET requests you can change the format of the response to XML using the $format=xml parameter e.g.
 GET /Users/Sample-userId/achievements?$format=xml